High density, modular testing for CPUs, GPUs, and SoCs

-Instead of attempting the difficult task of increasing the tapped-out efficiency of a front-end ATE power supply, a PDN was architected to use an intermediate 48V bus for better efficiency from 48V to the point-of-load.
+Instead of attempting the difficult task of increasing the tapped-out efficiency of a front-end ATE power supply, a power delivery network was architected to use an intermediate 48V bus for better efficiency from 48V to the point-of-load.
 An array of two Vicor DCM3623 isolated, regulated DC-DC converter modules deliver over 600W of power at 92.7% efficiency at full load.
 In the same PDN, the Vicor fixed-ratio DC-DC modules transform 48V to a large variety of point-of-load requirements from 1V to 12V at 96% efficiency.
-Vicor’s inherently low noise SAC topology and advanced packaging technology, combined with planar magnetics and a low profile, greatly simplify and improve thermal management.
+The inherently low noise of Vicor SAC topology and advanced packaging technology, combined with planar magnetics and a low profile, greatly simplify and improve thermal management.

 Input: 9 – 420V

 Output: 3.3, 5, 12, 13.8, 15, 24, 28, 36, 48V